Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 That's where revenue leaks.
 Not because the team isn't working.
 Because the system wasn't built.
 Leads don't get followed up.
 Calls go missed without a text-back.
 The CRM becomes a storage system instead of an operational tool.

-My work is building the infrastructure that closes those gaps — inside GoHighLevel, structured around how service businesses actually operate.
+My work is building the infrastructure that closes those gaps — inside GoHighLevel, structured around how your business actually operates.

 The CRM isn't broken.